Originally published August 3, 2020, by Rocky Trifari.

 Actually, yes!
 For example, ConvertKit allows you to have a free plan for up to 1,000 people on a list.
 It’s a nice option if you’re just getting started.

 For bloggers who are expanding, I’d highly recommend using a paid service because it’s the only way to scale a list.
-You need to pay in order to gain access to automations, sequences, and subscriber management, and broadcasts in ConvertKit.
+You need to pay in order to gain access to automation, sequences, and subscriber management, and broadcasts in ConvertKit.
 You get what you pay for.

 Steps to Getting Started with Email Marketing